Jesus enters Jerusalem like a king

 - 11:25 Whenever you pray, forgive anyone who has done you wrong.
 You’ve got to do that so your Father in heaven will forgive you of the sins you’ve committed.

-- 11:26 If you don’t forgive others, your Father in heaven isn’t going to forgive you either.10
+- 11:26 If you don’t forgive others, your Father in heaven isn’t going to forgive you either."10

 Jewish leaders grill Jesus

 - 11:27 Jesus and the disciples went back to Jerusalem.
 While they were walking around in the Temple courtyards, the top priests came over to him.
-Scribes came, too, along and a group of older Jewish men.
+Scribes came, too, along with a group of older Jewish men.

 - 11:28 They asked Jesus, “Who gave you the right to do what you’ve been doing here?
 Where do you get the authority to do this?”